 McDonnell Pediatric Research Building, Room 6108

-Antimalarial therapies and diagnostics.
+Our focus is on antimalarial therapies and diagnostics.
 Severe malaria due to infection with Plasmodium falciparum kills nearly a million children annually.
 Our laboratory uses translational approaches to develop new methods to diagnose and treat malaria.
 Projects are available in several research areas, ranging from clinical studies to molecular parasitology approaches in the lab.
 We are eager to have students join either our team on campus, where we study parasite metabolism and evaluate new potential therapies, or our team in the field in Malawi, where we are collecting samples for new malaria biomarkers.

 Jose A. Pineda, MD